Faiz-Ahmed08/postman_GitHubActions_Faizzy/README.md

 Step 8 : Configure the GitHub Action Workflow

-Step 9 : Push any Changes , Automated builed is triggred via Github Actions
+Step 9 : Push any Changes , Automated build is triggered via Github Actions

 Step 10 : Automated Artifact will be generated.